Nghiait123456/GolangAdvance/Proverbs/README.md

 }
 ```

-Take a look at golang's io platform library. io.Writer and io.Reader are foundational interfaces.
+Take a look at golang'sBad io platform library. io.Writer and io.Reader are foundational interfaces.
 All future libraries
 related to writing and reading bytes from io just need to implement these two interfaces, they can communicate with each
 other. </br>